Emotions vs. Feelings: Exploring Our Inner Experiences

 Fear can feel like anxiety or excitement, depending on how we see and react to the situation.

-Causes of Emotions and Feelings
+Causes of Sentiments

 • Internal or external factors can trigger our emotions and feelings.